-Following is an approximate transcription of vocal ministry I offered today, 12/24/17, at Homewood Friends Meeting.
-Please note that the scriptural passages, although enclosed in quotation marks, are paraphrased (one playfully so).
+Following is an approximate transcription of vocal ministry I offered on 12/24/17 at Homewood Friends Meeting.
+Please note that scriptural passages, although enclosed in quotation marks, may be paraphrased (even playfully so).

 It took a very long time for me to recognize and begin to accept that the primary law of the spiritual life is simply this: “it’s not about me.”
 I don’t mean “law” in the sense of a prohibition or prescription, like a moral rule, but as a description, like a law of science.
 Like the law of gravity, it’s always true, always in effect.
 We can live in ignorance or denial of it, but when we do, we unwittingly hurt ourselves and others.

 It occurs to me this morning, on this day before the day the world calls Christmas, that the story of the Nativity, when read in the Quaker manner as a parable of the present, illustrates the working of that principle.
 I’m thinking particularly of an early scene in Luke’s tale, a scene called the Annunciation.

 An angel tells the young Mary that God has elected her to be the means whereby divine love will be enfleshed in the human world.
 As a parabolic character, Mary represents us.
 She is a normal human being, which means that she is, by nature as it were, self-centered, self-enclosed.
 So she asks, in effect: “How can that happen?
 I’m alone; it’s just me.”
 The angel replies, “The Holy Spirit will overtake you, and the power of God will overshadow you.”